awesomephant/untitled-coding-workshop/chapters/thinking-with-code.md

 You can stop the server (or any other command line program) by hitting ```Ctrl+C```.

 ### Open the workshop folder in VSCode
 Open VSCode, and open the workshop folder using the command palette (```Cmd+Shift+P```).
-You should see a whole list of files and folder on the left, and an empty pane on the right.
+You should see a whole list of files and folder on the left, and an empty panel on the right.

 Feel free to look at some of the files in the folder.
 You'll recognise that ```index.html``` inside the ```exercises``` folder is the welcome page we saw in the previous step.